Frequently Asked Questions (FAQ's)

 A burial requires: the grave, the interment fee (opening and closing of the grave), the casket (available from the Funeral Director), and a concrete outer burial vault for the casket (available through the Funeral Director).

-If the family wishes to identify the grave of the deceased with a memorial, the expenses are: the memorial (usually of granite and available from a monument company or through the Funeral Director) and the charge for its placement by cemetery staff on a foundation, which must be paid in advance of its installation.
+If the family wishes to identify the grave of the deceased with a memorial, the expenses are: the memorial (usually of granite and available from a monument company or through the Funeral Director) and the charge for its foundation, which must be paid in advance of its installation.
 A temporary marker is normally provided by the Funeral Home.

 You can contact the Superintendent by calling 908-879-7349 to arrange an appointment.
 He will be happy to show you our beautiful property and explain all the details.